Tropical medicine: Tropical research in the military

 Throughout history, American military forces have been affected by many tropical diseases.
-In World War II alone, it was estimated almost one million soldiers had been infected by a tropical disease while serving.
+In World War II alone, it was estimated that almost one million soldiers had been infected by a tropical disease while serving.
 Most affected soldiers served in the Pacific, especially in the Philippines and New Guinea.
 Malaria was especially widespread in the Pacific, though soldiers in Southern Europe and Northern Africa also contracted tropical diseases.
 Many diseases now known as neglected tropical diseases affected American soldiers as well.
 These included helminthiasis, schistosomiasis, dengue, and lymphatic filariasis.
-Lymphatic filariasis was such a problem it caused a $100 million evacuation of U.S. troops out of New Guinea and the Tonga Islands.
+Lymphatic filariasis was such a problem that it caused a $100 million evacuation of U.S. troops out of New Guinea and the Tonga Islands.

-In both the Korean and Vietnam Wars the United States army continued to be affected by tropical diseases.
+In both the Korean and Vietnam Wars, the United States army continued to be affected by tropical diseases.
 The most prevalent diseases to affect their military were malaria and dengue.
 Hepatitis A, scrub typhus, and hookworm infections were among the other tropical infections picked up by troops in these conflicts.

 To combat the significant effects tropical diseases were having on their forces, the United States Military worked hard to develop drugs, vaccines, and other methods of disease control.
 Research done at the Walter Reed Army Institute of Research (WRAIR), the Naval Medical Research Center (NMRC), and various affiliated research centers have greatly improved the military's preparedness against tropical disease.
 In 1967, Captain Robert Phillips earned the Lasker Award for developing a type of IV therapy that reduced cholera's fatality rate from 60% to less than 1%.
 Other interventions licensed by the US Army include vaccines for hepatitis A and Japanese encephalitis.
 They have also developed the drugs mefloquine and malarone, both used in the treatment of malaria.

 Looking forward, the United States military currently has clinical trials testing for vaccines of malaria, adenovirus infection, dengue, and HIV/AIDS underway.
 However, with massive budget cuts to their military, these research centers are getting less and less funding and have lost many contractors already.